Coronavirus – FAQs on staffing decisions when reopening workplaces

 If an employee asserts that they are refusing to work for this reason, you need to make sure that you investigate their concerns and provide a reasoned and documented response.
 Remember your duty of care towards employees who are worried and ensure you are taking practical measures to support their mental health and wellbeing.
 Many employees will be anxious, and you should anticipate this.

-What if an employee is not ill, vulnerable, in any special category or citing any particularly serious dangers but is unwilling to come back?
+What if an employee is not ill, vulnerable, in any special category or citing any particularly serious dangers but is unwilling to come back to work even though they cannot work from home?

 You could potentially take disciplinary action against such employees where you are confident that you are taking all reasonably practicable steps to control the risks.
 We would caution against doing this in most cases.
 Any dismissal could be regarded by an ET as unfair and disproportionate in the current situation and any disciplinary action could result in constructive unfair dismissal claims.

-The best approach currently is likely to be to keep the employee working from home, continue furlough or put them onto unpaid leave - employees who are not able, ready and willing to work are not entitled to pay – while continuing to take practical measures to support their mental health and wellbeing.
+The best approach currently is likely to be to continue furlough or put them onto unpaid leave - employees who are not able, ready and willing to work are not entitled to pay – while continuing to take practical measures to support their mental health and wellbeing.

 The furlough scheme will end on 31 October 2020 and for employees who cannot work from home remaining on unpaid leave may become unsustainable.
 In those circumstances it may be appropriate to consider termination of employment.
 As the situation develops and more employees return to work, it may also become safer for you to take disciplinary action.